 Wear your MasterChef hat and experiment with different wacky and not-so-wacky recipes.

-Keep off French fries, donuts, baked goods, biscuits, breads, and anything that has ‘hydrogenated oil’ or ‘partially hydrogenated oil’ in the ingredients list.
-Fructose is found in packaged foods and fruit juice, so avoid those, too.
+Keep off French fries, donuts, baked goods, biscuits, breads, and anything that has “hydrogenated oil” or “partially hydrogenated oil” in the ingredients list.
+Fructose is found in packaged foods and fruit juice, so avoid those as well.

 Also, it is a good idea to refrain from hitting the bottle.

-According to Chinese medicine, the feelings of anger, resentment, and frustration are related with the liver.
+According to Chinese medicine, the feelings of anger, resentment, and frustration are related to the liver.

 Being surrounded by objects you don’t really like can seem harmless at first, but it may irritate you without you even realizing it.

-Get rid of these negative emotions and, hence, cleanse your liver by indulging in some spring cleaning and hurling things you do not love out the door.
+Get rid of these negative emotions and cleanse your liver by indulging in some spring cleaning and hurling things you do not love out the door.

 Be proactive when it comes to your liver.
 Your future self will thank you for it.